jNaimXIII/Books/The C Programming Language/chapters/01/notes.md

 ## 1.5 Character Input and Output

-- text input or output, regardless of where it originates or where it goes to is dealt with as streams of characters.
+- Text input or output, regardless of where it originates or where it goes to is dealt with as streams of characters.
 A text stream is a sequence of characters divided into lines; each line consists of zero or more characters followed by a newline character.